On the universality of the Epstein zeta function: Introduction

 As an immediate consequence of Theorem \ref{UNIV1}, we have the following denseness result.

 \begin{cor} For any fixed $s\in D\setminus (D\cap\R)$ the set is dense in $\C$.
 Moreover, for any fixed $x\in D\cap\R$, we have

 \end{cor}

-We note that in contrast to the situation in \cite[Corollary 1.2]{MiNa1}, the lattice variable $L$ varies continuously in $X_n$.
-Hence, since the Epstein zeta function is continuous in the lattice variable, this allows us to use the intermediate value theorem to prove that the left-hand side of \eqref{MORETHANDENSE} is not only dense in $\R$, but in fact equal to $\R$.
+To prove the first part of the corollary, it is sufficient to note that for any $c \in \C$ we may use Theorem \ref{UNIV1} to approximate $f(s)=c$ on the set $K=\{s\}$ to arbitrary precision.
+Next, to prove \eqref{MORETHANDENSE} we note that for any $N \in\Z^+$ we may use Theorem \ref{UNIV1}, with $\varepsilon=1$ and $K=\{x\}$, to approximate the two functions $f_1(s)=-N-1$ and $f_2(s)=N+1$.
+It follows that for all sufficiently large $n$ (depending on $N$) there exist lattices $L_1,L_2 \in X_n$ such that $2^{x-1}V_n^{-x}E_n\left(L_1,\frac{nx}{2}\right)<-N$ and $2^{x-1}V_n^{-x}E_n\left(L_2,\frac{nx}{2}\right)>N$.
+We note that in contrast to the situation in \cite[Corollary 1.2]{MiNa1}, the lattice variable $L$ varies continuously in $X_n$ and, moreover, the Epstein zeta function is continuous in the lattice variable.\footnote{In fact, $E_n(L,s)$ is an Eisenstein series associated to a maximal parabolic subgroup of $\SL(n,\Z)$ (see, e.g., \cite[Section 10.7]{goldfeld}).
+See also \cite[Theorem 2]{terras}.} Hence, since $X_n$ is connected and the Epstein zeta function is real-valued on the real line, the intermediate value theorem implies that $[-N,N] \subseteq \{2^{x-1}V_n^{-x}E_n\left(L,\frac{nx}{2}\right): L \in X_n \}$ for all sufficiently large $n$.
+This confirms that the left-hand side of \eqref{MORETHANDENSE} is not only dense in $\R$, but in fact equal to $\R$.

 Let us also point out that Theorem \ref{UNIV1}, together with the Weierstrass approximation theorem, readily gives a universality result for approximation of continuous functions on closed subintervals of $(\frac12,1)$.